[Varian Fry Institute] [Chambon Foundation Home] [Chambon Institute Home]

 Released theatrically in 1989 in over 50 major markets, selected for over 20 film festivals, the highly acclaimed feature documentary was the recipient of many awards, including the prestigious DuPont-Columbia University Award in Broadcast Journalism.

 On television, the documentary has received two national prime-time broadcasts to date, on P.B.S in 1990 and in 1992.
 The P.B.S. broadcast was introduced by Bill Moyers, who also interviewed the filmmaker in the broadcast.
-The video includes Moyers’ introduction and the interview.
+Bill Moyers' introduction and interview are available online.

 1989-1990 theatrical release in over 50